pupilfirst/playbook/stages/2-prototyping.md

 # Prototyping

-While you might create some artefacts during the Idea Discovery stage, it's at Prototyping that your team shows off the first version of your product.
+While you might create some artifacts during the Idea Discovery stage, it's at Prototyping that your team shows off the first version of your product.
 This is a crucial intermediary step where the Engineering role has prominence.
 Prototyping also helps you refine your initial idea, and to weed out parts that are not feasible to build with your current team.

 There are two different kinds of prototypes you can build: